izzydharma/advprog-module6/README.md

 Through this, I gained a deeper understanding of how real-world web servers handle concurrency.
 To prevent slow requests from blocking others, we need multithreading or asynchronous processing, ensuring better performance and responsiveness.

+## Commit 5 Reflection Notes

+To enhance server performance, we introduced a ThreadPool, enabling the server to handle multiple incoming connections simultaneously.
+Instead of spawning a new thread for each request, we initialized a fixed number of worker threads—four in this case—using ThreadPool::new(4).
+These threads remain active and are efficiently reused for handling requests.

+Within the main loop, we assigned tasks to the thread pool using pool.execute.
+This approach is similar to thread::spawn() in Rust, where a closure is passed for execution.
+However, rather than continuously creating new threads, the thread pool distributes tasks among the pre-initialized worker threads, improving efficiency.

+For the thread count parameter in ThreadPool::new(), we used the usize type, which represents non-negative whole numbers.
+Since thread counts cannot be negative, usize is a natural choice, aligning well with how we manage worker threads in a vector.

+In the execute method, we defined the closure type using FnOnce(), ensuring that each closure is executed only once.
+The parentheses after FnOnce indicate that the closure takes no arguments and returns nothing (()), making it functionally equivalent to a standard parameterless function.